Blogs in the spotlight

 - Who first came up with the brilliant as we know it today?

-A white gold ring with a brilliant is the ideal engagement ring!
+A white gold ring with a brilliant is the ideal engagement ring but also wedding rings with a brilliant are up and coming!
 There is no cut which shines more intensely than the round brilliant.
 And no precious metal which reflects this more beautifully than white gold.
 Although we haven’t always been able to enjoy all that shine ...
 Diamonds may well be ancient and been loved since the beginning of time, but the sparking cut is relatively new.

 How did diamonds used to be cut?